 Co-located Storage Resources can each offer all of their available capability into the Real-Time Market.
 RTC will account for the CSR Scheduling Limits in the schedules it determines for CSR Generators.

-In addition to the parameters that Suppliers submit for Generators, Hybrid Storage Resourcesmust also submit an Operating Reserve Limit with Real-Time Market Bid to indicate the Energy that the Hybrid Storage Resourcereasonably expects it will be able to provide for at least one hour if its Operating Reserve schedule is converted to Energy.
-Hybrid Storage Resources required to update Operating Reserve Limit to reflect changes to the Hybrid Storage Resource’s ability to provide Operating Reserves in real-time.
+In addition to the parameters that Suppliers submit for Generators, Hybrid Storage Resources and Operating Reserves-eligible Aggregations must also submit an Operating Reserve Limit with their Real-Time Market Bids to indicate the Energy that the Hybrid Storage Resource or Operating Reserves-eligible Aggregation reasonably expects it will be able to provide for at least one hour if its Operating Reserve schedule is converted to Energy.
+Hybrid Storage Resources and Operating Reserves-eligible Aggregations are required to update their Operating Reserve Limits to reflect changes to the Hybrid Storage Resource’s or Operating Reserves-eligible Aggregation’s ability to provide Operating Reserves in real-time.
 After the Real-Time Scheduling Window closes, Operating Reserve Limit changes must be submitted via the ISO’s electronic portal.
-Updates to the Operating Reserves Limit submitted using the electronic portal will not be permitted to increase or to exceed the Operating Reserve Limit that the Hybrid Storage Resource submitted with its Real-Time Bid for the relevant Real-Time Market hour.
-When a Hybrid Storage Resource submits an updated Operating Reserve Limit via the ISO’s electronic portal, it is required to concurrently submit an updated Upper Operating Limit if the maximum output a Hybrid Storage Resource is capable of achieving is also affected.
+Updates to the Operating Reserves Limit submitted using the electronic portal will not be permitted to increase or to exceed the Operating Reserve Limit that the Hybrid Storage Resource or Operating Reserves-eligible Aggregation submitted with its Real-Time Bid for the relevant Real-Time Market hour.
+When a Hybrid Storage Resource or Operating Reserves-eligible Aggregation submits an updated Operating Reserve Limit via the ISO’s electronic portal, it is required to concurrently submit an updated Upper Operating Limit if the maximum output a Hybrid Storage Resource or Operating Reserves-eligible Aggregation is capable of achieving is also affected.

-After the Real-Time Scheduling Window closes, Hybrid Storage Resourceswill also be required to submit changes to their Upper Operating Limits and Lower Operating Limit using the ISO’s electronic portal if updates are necessary to reflect the Hybrid Storage Resource’s actual capabilities.
-The revised Upper Operating Limits and Lower Operating Limit that a Hybrid Storage Resourcesubmits using the electronic portal may not exceed the Upper Operating Limits or be less than the Lower Operating Limit that the Hybrid Storage Resource submitted with its Bid for the relevant Real-Time Market hour.
-Submission of an updated Upper Operating Limit may also require the submission of a corresponding updated Operating Reserve Limit for the Hybrid Storage Resource if the Operating Reserve Limit is also affected.
+After the Real-Time Scheduling Window closes, Hybrid Storage Resources and Aggregations will also be required to submit changes to their Upper Operating Limits and Lower Operating Limit using the ISO’s electronic portal if updates are necessary to reflect the Hybrid Storage Resource’s or Aggregation’s actual capabilities.
+The revised Upper Operating Limits and Lower Operating Limit that a Hybrid Storage Resource or Aggregation submits using the electronic portal may not exceed the Upper Operating Limits or be less than the Lower Operating Limit that the Hybrid Storage Resource or Aggregation submitted with its Bid for the relevant Real-Time Market hour.
+Submission of an updated Upper Operating Limit may also require the submission of a corresponding updated Operating Reserve Limit for the Hybrid Storage Resource or Operating Reserves-eligible Aggregation if the Operating Reserve Limit is also affected.

-If the ISO issues an Out-of-Merit dispatch instruction to a Hybrid Storage Resource , the Hybrid Storage Resourcewill be expected to fully comply with the instruction.
-Requests to change the Upper Operating Limits, Lower Operating Limit or Operating Reserve Limit while a Hybrid Storage Resource is subject to an Out-of-Merit instruction must be approved by the ISO and should only be effectuated by the Hybrid Storage Resource after the ISO issues a change to the Out-of-Merit instruction.
+If the ISO issues an Out-of-Merit dispatch instruction to a Hybrid Storage Resource or Aggregation, the Hybrid Storage Resource or Aggregation will be expected to fully comply with the instruction.
+Requests to change the Upper Operating Limits, Lower Operating Limit or Operating Reserve Limit while a Hybrid Storage Resource or Aggregation is subject to an Out-of-Merit instruction must be approved by the ISO and should only be effectuated by the Hybrid Storage Resource or Aggregation after the ISO issues a change to the Out-of-Merit instruction.

-It is the responsibility of the Hybrid Storage Resourceto submit Operating Reserve Limit, Upper Operating Limit and Lower Operating Limit updates in advance so that the ISO uses accurate information to determine a Hybrid Storage Resource’sEnergy, Regulation Service and Operating Reserve schedules.
-The risk associated with any delay between the time an updated Operating Reserve Limit, Upper Operating Limits or Lower Operating Limit is submitted and its implementation in the ISO’s market software is the responsibility of the Hybrid Storage Resource
+It is the responsibility of the Hybrid Storage Resource or Operating Reserves-eligible Aggregation to submit Operating Reserve Limit, Upper Operating Limit and Lower Operating Limit updates in advance so that the ISO uses accurate information to determine a Hybrid Storage Resource’s or Operating Reserves-eligible Aggregation’s Energy, Regulation Service and Operating Reserve schedules.
+The risk associated with any delay between the time an updated Operating Reserve Limit, Upper Operating Limits or Lower Operating Limit is submitted and its implementation in the ISO’s market software is the responsibility of the Hybrid Storage Resource or Operating Reserves-eligible Aggregation.